streetchief/Hyper-Computer-Science/Industry/Job_Search/Conversational_Notes.md

 ## Questions to Ask

 - What do you like best about working for this company?
+- expectations 30/60/90
+- feedback and mentoring?
 - Team make up?
 QA/QE, UI/UX?
 - Office location and floor plan?
 - Company culture?
-- Flexible/remote work policy (esp. for things like doctor visits)?
+- Flexible/remote work policy (e.g. doctor visits)?
 - Development strategy - TDD?
 Agile?
 Pair Programming?
 - What kinds of mentorship and feedback are in place?
   - How is code review done?